We offer appointments via phone and face to face.

 - if there’s a specific doctor, nurse or other health professional you would prefer to respond

-- if you would prefer to consult with the doctor or nurse by phone, face-to-face, by video call or by text or email
+- if you would prefer to consult with the doctor or nurse by phone, face-to-face, text or email

 - if you need an interpreter